 Southeast Insurance Dispute Attorneys Explain Bad Faith Practices

-The rights of Florida, and Alabama property owners when insurance companies act in bad faith
+The rights of Florida, Louisiana, and Alabama property owners when insurance companies act in bad faith

 You pay good money for the insurance policies you purchased.
 Many homeowners, businesses, and churches go years or even a lifetime without making a claim for damage to their home or buildings.
 When you do make a claim, you have the right to expect the insurance company will honor it by promptly investigating your claim, evaluating all your damages, and paying full value.
 When companies deny payment on false grounds, try to stall to force a lower settlement, or fail to negotiate fairly, you DO have the right to hold the insurance carrier liable for bad faith.

 At Warhurst Law, our founder, attorney Gene Warhurst, understands how insurance should work because he worked as a claims adjuster before becoming a lawyer.
 It is this unique perspective that informs and guides how our team does business throughout the Southeast.
 Contact us today in Mobile if you believe you have been a victim of bad faith tactics.

 Florida law requires that insurance companies act in good faith.
 Specifically, the Florida Insurance Code provides, in Section 624.155 1 (b), that the insured can file a civil action against an insurer for:

 - “Not attempting in good faith to settle claims when, under all the circumstances, it could and should have done so, had it acted fairly and honestly toward its insured and with due regard for her or his interests

 - …Failing to promptly settle claims, when the obligation to settle a claim has become reasonably clear, under one portion of the insurance policy coverage in order to influence settlements under other portions of the insurance policy coverage.”